-I am a Visiting Research Fellow at Heythrop College, University of London, having previously been at the University of Stirling, the School of Oriental and African Studies, University of London, the Institute of Advanced Studies, University of Pavia, and the University of Edinburgh, Scotland.
+I have taught at the University of Stirling, the School of Oriental and African Studies (University of London), the Institute of Advanced Studies (University of Pavia), and the University of Edinburgh.
 Before returning to academia with the writing of my PhD, I worked mostly in the NGO sector in the UK and the Middle East, including a period as a lobbyist for the UK churches on Israel/Palestine, Iraq and Sudan.
 I have also worked in business contexts in Scotland and the Middle East.

-I have an academic website of my own that includes course information (especially for my undergraduates), but is also the home to an occasional blog about my research; this is linked to a Twitter account: @DrMMarten.
+I have an academic website of my own with an occasional blog about my research.
+For a Twitter account about my secondary education practice, see: @DrMMarten.

 To see all my blog postings on the Critical Religion website, click here.